June 7, 2023

 The crypto community called Gary Gensler a hypocrite for his statements about cryptocurrencies in 2018

-The crypto community discusses a video from 2018 in which SEC Chairman Gary Gensler stated that three-quarters of the cryptocurrency market is non-security.
+The cryptocurrency community is discussing a 2018 video in which SEC Chairman Gary Gensler stated that three-quarters of the cryptocurrency market is not a security.

-“Three-quarters of the market is not securities.
+“Three quarters of the market are not securities.
 It’s just a commodity, cash, cryptocurrencies,” Gensler said at the time.

-This video caused outrage incrypto community.
-Some users called the chairman of the SEC a hypocrite who accuses crypto companies of fraud, instead of being prosecuted himself.
-Others have demanded clarification from Gensler as to why his opinion on cryptocurrencies has changed, as he recently stated that all cryptoassets, except for bitcoin, belong to the category of securities.
+This video caused a wave of outrage incrypto community.
+Some users called the SEC chairman a hypocrite for accusing cryptocurrency companies of fraud instead of facing prosecution himself.
+Others demanded that Gensler explain why his opinion on cryptocurrencies has changed, since he recently stated that all crypto assets except Bitcoin are classified as securities.

-Recall that recently the Coinbase cryptocurrency exchange filed a lawsuit against the SEC, accusing the agency of deliberate inaction and unwillingness to clarify the rules for regulating the industry.
+Let us recall that the cryptocurrency exchange Coinbase recently filed a lawsuit against the SEC, accusing the agency of deliberate inaction and unwillingness to clarify the rules for regulating the industry.